|

 soul into heavenly glory" several years after her son,

-on August 15) is Mary's triumph over earthly existence as
+on August 15.
+By either name, the day marks Mary's triumph over earthly existence.

-in the U.S., perhaps the most famous observance of the Feast
+In the U.S., the most famous observance of the Feast

 of the Assumption takes place in Cleveland's

-Little Italy neighborhood during the annual street fair
+Little Italy neighborhood during an annual street fair

 and pastries, family rides, carnival games and fireworks.